Return to Cranford: Episode guide

-Whilst running away.Harry jumps from a bridge onto a wagon pulled by the train.
-Almost immediately after that the cow Bessie is hit by the train, derailing it.
-William arrives at the site of the train crash searching for Peggy.
-William manages to save Peggy from the wreckage, only for Edward to steal the money and flees.
-The locomotive explodes as he runs past and he is killed.

-Miss Galindo and the vicar find a seemingly dead Harry after realising he was on the train when it crashed.
-They realize that Harry is still breathing.
-They wrap him and rush him back to shelter.
+Not making it to the station on time, Harry jumps from a bridge onto one of the train cars.
+He had inadvertently released Mrs Forrester's cow Bessie her tether; and the animal wanders onto the tracks, is hit and killed, derailing the trai.
+William arrives at the site of the train crash and saves Peggy from the wreckage, only for Edward to steal her money and flee.
+The locomotive explodes as he runs past, and he is killed.
+William, who stayed at the train to assist other passengers, is injured in the explosion.
+Miss Galindo and the vicar realise that Harry was on the train when it crashed.
+He appears dead when the find him, but they prove he is still breathing, wrap him and rush him back to shelter.

-Miss Matty decides she will use some of the money from her shop to restore the assembly hall and hold a Christmas Eve party to bring everyone together.
+Miss Matty decides she will use some of the money left from her shop to restore the assembly hall and hold a Christmas Eve party to bring everyone together.
 Invitations are sent and everyone accepts except Mrs Jamieson, who has not forgiven her sister-in-law, the widowed Lady Glenmire, for marrying Captain Brown.
-Matty is also sad because she has not heard from Jem in a while.
-Meanwhile, Miss Galindo and the vicar put a new proposition to the recovered Harry: Miss Galindo will pool her money with Harry's and use it to buy a house near Harry's new school in Manchester, and Harry will be able to return to the house and Miss Galindo each evening.
-They will fulfil Mr Carter's wish that Harry be educated and improve his position in life.
+Matty is disappointed that she has not heard from Jem in a while.
+Meanwhile, Miss Galindo and the vicar put a new proposition to the recovered Harry: Miss Galindo will pool her money with Harry's and use it to buy a house near Harry's new school in Manchester, allowing him to return to the house and Miss Galindo each evening.
+They will fulfill Mr Carter's wish that Harry be educated and improve his position in life.

-Mrs Forrester is still grieving the death of Bessie; Harry approaches her on the evening of the party and presents her with a new calf to replace Bessie as he apologises.
-As people gather in the newly refurbished hall, Mrs Jamieson arrives on Peter's arm, having relented, and she reconciles with the newly-wed Captain Brown and Lady Glenmire.
-Signor Brunoni then starts his show and asks Miss Pole to enter his "magic box".
-He then asks Miss Matty to come up and open the box.
-She finds Miss Pole inside the box holding Tilly, and Jem walks up the aisle and says that with the train coming to town he is moving back.
+Mrs Forrester is still grieving the death of Bessie.
+Harry approaches her on the evening of the party and presents her with a new calf to replace Bessie.
+As people gather in the newly refurbished hall, Mrs Jamieson arrives on Peter's arm, having relented, and reconciles with the newlywed Captain Brown and the former Lady Glenmire.
+Magician Signor Brunoni then starts his show and asks Miss Pole to enter his "celestial box".
+After turning the box and showing it to be empty, he asks Miss Matty to come up and unlock the box.
+She finds Miss Pole inside the box holding Tilly, and Jem walks up the aisle and says that, with the train coming to Cranford, he is moving back.